Forced Labor: The Industrialization of Birth

 Doctors and hospitals aren’t just responding to money.
 They’re also responding to fear.

 Obstetrics is one of the most heavily litigated fields in medicine.
-Providers know that if something goes wrong—a stillbirth at 41 weeks, a difficult delivery—they may face a lawsuit, even if they followed best practices.
+Providers know that if something goes wrong—a stillbirth at 41 weeks, a difficult delivery—they may face a lawsuit, even if they followed best practices of not inducing.
 So many choose to act early, not because it’s necessary, but because it feels safer.
+There is a natural human bias towards doing something over nothing.

 Consent Without Clarity